canton7/RestEase/README.md

 You will need to be using the .NET 5 SDK (or higher) to make use of source generators.
 If you're targetting C# 9 or .NET 5 (or higher), you're all set.
-If you're targetting an earlier language or runtime version, you can still install the latest .NET SDK (make sure you update your global.json if you have one!).
+If you're targetting an earlier language or runtime version, you can still install the latest .NET SDK (make sure you update your global.json if you have one!): you don't need to be targetting .NET 5, you just need to be building with the .NET 5 SDK.

-When you build a project which references RestEase.SourceGenerator, RestEase generates implementations of any RestEase interfaces it finds in that project, and adds those implementations to the project.
+When you build a project which references RestEase.SourceGenerator, RestEase generates implementations of any RestEase interfaces it finds in that project, and adds those implementations to your project.
-`RestClient.For<T>` will look for one of these implementatiosn first, before falling back to the old approach of generating one at runtime.
+`RestClient.For<T>` will look for one of these implementations first, before falling back to the old approach of generating one at runtime.
 This means that you should reference RestEase.SourceGenerator in all projects which contain RestEase interfaces, but projects which only consume interfaces can just reference the RestEase package.

+Authors of libraries which expose RestEase interfaces should also install RestEase.SourceGenerator, and the consumers of your library will use the interface implementations it generates a compile-time without needing to install RestEase.SourceGenerator themselves.

 Using HttpClientFactory